SillyTavern/SillyTavern-Docs/extensions/RVC.md

 ### rvc-python Setup

-**1. Install the package**
+1. **Install the package**

 Follow the installation instructions from the GitHub page: [rvc-python Installation](https://github.com/daswer123/rvc-python?tab=readme-ov-file#installation).
-It is recommended to follow CUDA installation instructions if you use an Nvidia GPU.
+It is recommended to follow CUDA installation instructions if you have an Nvidia GPU.

 If you're experiencing problems when installing on Windows (e.g. building fairseq step fails), make sure the following software is installed on your PC:

 - [Windows 10 SDK](https://developer.microsoft.com/en-us/windows/downloads/windows-sdk/)
 - [Visual Studio Build Tools 2022](https://visualstudio.microsoft.com/downloads/#build-tools-for-visual-studio-2022)

-**2. Prepare the models**
+2. **Prepare the models**

 Create a directory for storing RVC models.
 By default it is named `rvc_models` and is picked up from your current directory when starting up the server.
 Every model is a subfolder (its name will be visible in the UI) that should contain `.pth` (required) and `.index` (optional) files.

 Read more: [rvc-python Model Management](https://github.com/daswer123/rvc-python?tab=readme-ov-file#model-management)

-**3. Start the API server**
+3. **Start the API server**

 *As of writing, starting up the server requires at least one model present in the models directory.*